brunoportela/hands-on-ML_studies-diary/README.md

 # hands-on-ML_studies-diary

-In this repository, I will register my progress while studying with the "Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow, 2nd Edition" book, by Aurélien Géron.
+In this repository, I will register my progress while studying with the book "Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow, 2nd Edition", by Aurélien Géron.

 I will create folders for each chapter with my notes, exercises resolutions and relevant material.